-Everyone at The Westminster School has agreed to recognise and highlight good behaviour as it occurs, thereby constantly reinforcing appropriate behaviours.
+Everyone at The Westminster School has agreed however to recognise and highlight good behaviour as it occurs, thereby constantly reinforcing appropriate behaviours.
 We also encourage pupils to be responsible for their own behaviour by giving them opportunities to discuss their behaviour with adults and their peers and by promoting positive role models.
+Frameworks and approaches such as restorative justice are used to support pupils to understand their behaviour and responses and teach them how to manage friendships and conflict with others.
+More information about restorative approaches can be found in the appendices.